10 Days from casablanca

 Day 6: Merzouga desert tour

-After Breakfast We walked around Erg Chebbi sand expanse of desert where the Great Dune of Morocco, over 250 meters high, connected by track part of the route followed by the former Paris-Dakar, with the mountains bordering Algeria background.
+On the sixth day of our 10 days tour from Casablanca, after Breakfast We walked around Erg Chebbi sand expanse of desert where the Great Dune of Morocco, over 250 meters high, connected by track part of the route followed by the former Paris-Dakar, with the mountains bordering Algeria background.
 Stop at the oasis of Tissardmin and continue up to a nomadic settlement where we will learn some secrets of her life and customs.
 After stopping at a viewpoint where you can admire the Erg Chebbi together.
 Stop in Khamlia, indigenous people of Mali, where you can relax with a cup of tea while we enjoy a short concert of Gnawa music.
 Return to the lodge, lunch and set off on camel route and a half hours to take us to the foot of the Great Dune, tucked behind the beautiful sunset in the desert.
 Overnight in a tent in the heart of the desert under the spectacular canopy of stars..

 Day 7: Merzouga to Fes via Midelt